 After submitting SBER, districts will have the option to submit SLFS data or to return at a later date.
-(SLFS must be submitted by November 1.)
+(SLFS must be submitted by November 3.)
 SBER must be submitted prior to uploading SLFS data.
-The Site-Based Financial Reporting application in IWAS will include a new page for SLFS submissions.
+The Site-Based Financial Reporting application in IWAS includes a page for SLFS submissions.
 Districts can access a customized upload template and other instructions on this screen.
 Districts are strongly encouraged to submit final SBER data before uploading SLFS data.
 If a district chooses to revise SBER data after having submitted SLFS, the SLFS must also be resubmitted.